 |Carburizing layer depth / mm||Hardness HV1|

-Meanwhile, through the effective hardened layer depth detection, the test block has an obvious “head up” phenomenon after carburizing treatment, which indicates that there is a relatively obvious oxidation atmosphere in the carburized layer, resulting in a low surface hardness and an increase in the step hardness.
+Moreover, the effective hardened layer depth detection revealed that the test block showed a clear “head up” phenomenon after carburizing treatment.
+This suggests that there was a noticeable oxidation atmosphere in the carburized layer, resulting in low surface hardness and an increase in step hardness.

-Prepare metallographic samples and observe the equilibrium metallographic structure of 20CrMo steel carburized parts, as shown in Fig. 3.
+Metallographic samples were prepared and examined to observe the equilibrium metallographic structure of the 20CrMo steel carburized parts, as shown in Fig. 3.

-According to the observation of the equilibrium metallographic structure in Fig. 3, the microstructure morphology is quite different from that of the normal low-carbon steel carburizing layer after slow cooling, and the hypereutectoid layer, eutectoid layer and transition layer in the carburizing layer can not be clearly and effectively distinguished.
+Based on the observation of the metallographic structure at equilibrium in Fig. 3, the microstructure morphology of the carburizing layer in low-carbon steel after slow cooling is significantly different from that of normal low-carbon steel.
+The hypereutectoid layer, eutectoid layer, and transition layer in the carburizing layer cannot be clearly and effectively distinguished.

-The microstructure of low carbon steel after carburizing and slow cooling shall be: the surface layer is pearlite + net cementite, the inside is eutectoid structure, the transition zone of subeutectoid structure and the original structure.
+The microstructure of low-carbon steel after carburizing and slow cooling should comprise a surface layer of pearlite and net cementite, an eutectoid structure inside, a transition zone of subeutectoid structure, and the original structure.

-According to the observation of the equilibrium structure in Fig. 3, its morphology and structure are more similar to the equilibrium structure obtained after annealing of ordinary medium carbon steel, which is a uniformly distributed pearlite + ferrite structure, and no obvious cementite is found, indicating that the carbon potential of the carburizing atmosphere in the furnace is insufficient and sufficient carbon concentration can not be ensured on the workpiece surface.
+As for the equilibrium structure in Fig. 3, its morphology and structure are more similar to the equilibrium structure obtained after annealing ordinary medium-carbon steel, which has a uniformly distributed pearlite and ferrite structure.
+No obvious cementite is found, indicating that the carbon potential of the carburizing atmosphere in the furnace is insufficient to ensure sufficient carbon concentration on the workpiece surface.

 4. Improvement of process methods and conditions

-The diffusion of carbon atoms from the surface to the center is necessary for carburizing and obtaining a certain depth of the carburized layer.
+The diffusion of carbon atoms from the surface to the center is necessary for carburizing and achieving a certain depth of the carburized layer.

-The driving force of diffusion is the carbon concentration gradient between the surface and the core.
+The driving force behind diffusion is the carbon concentration gradient between the surface and the core.

-In order to achieve a better-carburizing effect, it is required that the activated carbon atoms be absorbed in time to ensure the uniform circulation of the atmosphere in the furnace, and the carbon atoms (decomposition rate) provided should be matched with the absorption rate to prevent carbon deposition and insufficient supply.
+To improve the carburizing effect, it is crucial to absorb activated carbon atoms on time to ensure the uniform circulation of the furnace atmosphere.
+The rate of carbon atoms provided (decomposition rate) should match the absorption rate to prevent insufficient supply and carbon deposition.

-Through the analysis of the original process links and test blocks, it is considered that the low hardness of the actual workpiece is mainly due to the low carbon concentration on the surface of the carburizing layer caused by the insufficient atmosphere in the furnace, which can not achieve effective carburizing treatment, and can not obtain the ideal carburizing layer structure, and can not achieve sufficient hardness.
+Through analysis of the original process links and test blocks, it was found that the low hardness of the actual workpiece was primarily due to the low carbon concentration on the surface of the carburizing layer caused by an insufficient atmosphere in the furnace.
+This resulted in ineffective carburizing treatment, preventing the formation of an ideal carburizing layer structure and achieving sufficient hardness.

-In this regard, targeted rectification measures were taken to overhaul the equipment as a whole, replace the carbon potential monitoring equipment, verify the tightness of the furnace body, and conduct carbon determination treatment on the furnace atmosphere again to ensure the uniformity and accuracy of the furnace atmosphere.
+To address this, targeted rectification measures were taken to overhaul the equipment, replace the carbon potential monitoring equipment, verify the tightness of the furnace body, and conduct carbon determination treatment on the furnace atmosphere again to ensure the uniformity and accuracy of the furnace atmosphere.

-After re-evaluating the furnace conditions and re-setting the carburizing and quenching process parameters, production can be carried out.
+After re-evaluating the furnace conditions and resetting the carburizing and quenching process parameters, production can proceed.

 Table 5 adjusted heat treatment process